roivasxxx/genshin-helper-app/docs.md

 # payloadcms json field - nested object => type:"group", fields:[...]

 # payloadcms getting current document fields from a custom field using: const [fields, dispatchFields] = useAllFormFields();

+# create an async queue when uploading wishes, we need to ensure to keep their order!!